AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/archived/2020-11-25-async-functions-that-return-booleans/index.md

 }
 ```

 Either way, does the body of the `if` statement execute?
-Take a second to think this through.
-You can check if you're right by copying the first code sample and executing it in your dev tools.

-(You can probably already guess the answer, though, just based on the fact that I'm writing this post.)
+(You can probably already guess the answer based on the fact that I'm writing this post.)

-## Async Functions, Booleans, and Truthiness: A Slippery Bug
+## All Promises Are Truthy

 The `if` statement in this code will *always* execute its body, regardless of what the async function returns.
-ESLint won't flag this as an error.
-TypeScript technically *should*, [but it has not yet implemented this warning](https://github.com/microsoft/TypeScript/issues/25330) for un-awaited async functions.
+TypeScript [didn't handle this for years](https://github.com/microsoft/TypeScript/issues/25330), but they later [fixed the issue](https://github.com/microsoft/TypeScript/pull/39175).

 To understand why the expression always evaluates to `true`, recall that `async/await` is just syntactic sugar for Promises.
 In JavaScript, an `async` function actually wraps its return value in a `Promise` object—even if it seems like the function is directly returning a value, and even if the function does not `await` anything.